brainhack-school2024/BrHP_Arian/README.md

    </li>
 </ul>
 <p>
-   Currently, I am diving deep into the fascinating world of Neuroscience, driven by inspiration and opportunities provided by the amazing organizers of the Brain Hack School.
+I would like to express my gratitude for the inspiration and opportunities provided by the incredible organizers of the Brain Hack School.
 </p>